• Skip to primary navigation

 Make The Stuffing

-• In a separate bowl, whisk together two large eggs and ½ cup of chicken broth.
+- In a separate bowl, whisk together two large eggs.
 Pour the egg mixture over the toasted bread, stirring with a large spatula, until the bread is coated and everything is thoroughly combined.
-Add more broth if needed, only a half cup at a time.
+Add more broth if needed, only a quarter of a cup at a time.
 Each piece of bread should be coated with the egg and broth liquid but not soaked.

-• Transfer the mixture to the large baking dish and spread it into an even layer.
-Melt the remaining two tablespoons of butter, and pour it over the top of the mixture.
+- Transfer the mixture to the large baking dish and spread it into an even layer.
 Cover the dish with tin foil.

-• Bake covered for 50 minutes.
+- Bake covered for 50 minutes.
 Uncover and continue to bake for another 5-10 minutes until golden brown and toasted on top.
+Garnish with fresh parsley.
+Serve and enjoy!

 Notes